usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

 Simulate Spectra
 ++++++++++++++++
-If you are simulating spectra, opposed to reading them in from a file, then you can use the :py:func:`MATS.simulate_spectrum` function.
+If you are simulating spectra, opposed to reading them in from a file as discussed above, then you can use the :py:func:`MATS.simulate_spectrum` function.

 When simulating spectra, the first step is to read in the reference line list.
-The following code reads in the reference line list as a pandas dataframe, then resets the working directory,
+Generation of this line list is described in the Generating Parameter Line lists page.
+The following code reads in the reference line list as a pandas dataframe, then resets the working directory.

 .. code:: ipython3